Fighting Game Resource.

 news.
 There was a time when many "gamers" out there were

-never wavered, and statements like that only further inspired me to make this the best fighting game website on the
+laughed).
+I knew it wasn't true, and statements like that only further inspired me to

 never wavered, and in turn, we've all contributed in making the fighting genre